How to Create Passive Income from Real Estate

 Real estate syndication benefits include:

-• All the benefits of general crowdfunding including the flexibility, leverage, diversification potential, and passive income.
+• All the benefits of general crowdfunding, including flexibility, leverage, diversification potential, and passive income.

 • The power to choose your specific projects.